 Your investments will directly empower and support local communities and help protect vital habitats.

 Our projects are thoroughly planned and verified long before planting the first tree.
 We follow strict methodologies and project design standards.
-DGB’s carbon and biodiversity credits are validated and verified by third-party verification bodies using leading standards such as Verified Carbon Standard (VCS) or Gold Standard.
+DGB’s carbon and biodiversity credits are validated and verified by third-party verification bodies using leading standards such as the Verified Carbon Standard (VCS) or the Gold Standard.
 Our team ensures that the project matches these standards at multiple stages, from the feasibility stage to the sale of carbon credits.

 "Our vision is to be a leading high-impact investor in nature-based solutions.
 We do it by offering our shareholders a competitive return on investment combined with a positive social impact.
 Investing in nature is an attractive alternative to traditional investment, as nature-based markets are growing rapidly.
 Therefore, more and more investors are choosing to diversify their portfolios via green bonds, where they can make healthy returns and invest with their values in mind."